daytona/backbone.asyncautocomplete/README.md

 }
 ```

-## Notes
+## Handling states

-### Default DOM methods

-This script makes an effort not to assume anything about how you might set states or name your CSS classes.
-There are, however, some occations upon which the script need to change markup in the DOM without calling the `template` methods.
-These occations are when the collection is fetching models, on fetch error and on model selection (using enter and arrow keys).
+This script makes an effort to not assume anything about how you might set states or name your CSS classes.
+Using the item attributes `isSelected` and `isCandidate` in the template will get you part of the way but you will also have to append classes and whatnot to the items as these attributes change.
+Have a look at the [example](example/demo.js) to see how it can be done.

-The classes follow the [SUIT syntax](http://suitcss.github.io).
-If these classes are not to your liking, overwrite the Autocomplete's `onSync`, `onError` and `onRequest` methods.
-As well as the Item's `onSelect` method.
+### `isSelected`
+Only one model at a time may be "selected".
+A model becomes selected whenever the user clicks on it or navigates to it (using their arrow keys) and then hit the `enter` key.

+### `isCandidate`
+A candidate item is pretty much the same as hovering an item.
+Whenever an item is navigated to using the arrow keys, it becomes a "candidate".
+There can be only one candidate in a collection.